bmake/course-ekg/README.md

 # Enterprise Knowledge Graphs (EKG) and Related Technologies
+Practical insights in the development of EKG applications

 ## Content
 - Use cases for EKG
 - Real world EKG applications